 Nonoperating Revenues and Expenses.
-Nonoperating revenue includes activities that have the characteristics of nonexchange transactions, such as investment income, government levies, and gifts.
+Nonoperating revenue includes activities that have the characteristics of nonexchange transactions, such as government levies and subsidies, and gifts or income not directly related to the provision of patient care such as investment income.
 These revenue streams are recognized under GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions.
 Investment income is recognized in the period when it is earned.
 The mill levy is recognized in the period it is collected by the County.
 Bequests and contributions are recognized when all applicable eligibility requirements have been met.
-Nonoperating expenses also include interest expense on bonds, mortgage servicing fees and the GNMA guaranty fees.
+Nonoperating expenses also include interest expense on bonds, mortgage servicing fees, mortgage insurance premium, GNMA guaranty fees and other nonoperating revenue.